retched/missing-images-zen/README.txt

 Version Date
 ==============
+v2.0    ** NOT YET **
+  * Thanks to Zen4All and their changes, this coding is being reworked and moved from being a standalone script to a full-fledged admin panel module.
+This means that there will be a full documentation page (not too complex) and the inclusion of installation SQL scripts for adding the menu option to the admin menu (likely under 'tools').
+  * In addition, since it is being directly incorporated with ZenCart, this coding is being re-licensed under GPLv2.

+    TODO:
+  * Remove all hard coded *anything* from the actual module code and move the texts to define files for the module.
+  * Work on "action buttons" to either remove the image from the database and/or delete the actual image file from the store.
+  * Instead of just going through one LARGE scan of the database, possibly look into separating and searching by category instead.
+  * Anything as needed.

 v1.0.2	2014-07-24 13:50
   * Removed the choice of running the script as MySQLi or MySQL.
 The script will now check if it can run mysqli_connect.
 If not, it will run